Master Of Arts For Teachers

 The IU Online Master of Arts for Teachers in Chemistry combines coursework in education and chemistry to prepare you to be a dual-credit instructor at the high school and community college levels.

-As a student in the chemistry component of the program, you study the chemical processes and principles of organic and inorganic substances in everyday life.
-You develop a dialogue with multiple sub-disciplines of chemistry, and you adopt a methodological approach to problem solving.
-You will learn how to break down chemical concepts and processes, design experiments and assignments to teach chemical concepts, and critically analyze chemistry-related press releases and news.
+The chemistry component of the program covers the chemical processes and principles of organic and inorganic substances in everyday life.
+Develop a dialogue with multiple sub-disciplines of chemistry, and adopt a methodological approach to problem solving.
+Learn how to break down chemical concepts and processes, design experiments and assignments to teach chemical concepts, and critically analyze chemistry-related press releases and news.

 Specific areas of focus include:

 - Inorganic chemistry

 - Physical chemistry

 Many online support services are available to assist you as you progress through the program.

 Of Special Interest for Teachers/Instructors Needing to Meet HLC Dual-Credit Standards